truecharts/public/website/src/content/docs/news/2025-05-28-talos-docker.md.md

 Currently, there is no official Incus-Guest-Agent available on Talos, making it difficult for users to control the VM threw TrueNAS UI.

 Users have been requesting a Kubernetes solution within the iX-supported Apps/Instances system for quite some time.
-Traditional containerization approaches like LXC/LXD or FreeBSD jails were never viable options for us, as they lack support for Talos and present significant management challenges.
+Traditional containerization approaches like LXC/LXD or jails were never viable options for us, as they lack support for Talos and present significant management challenges.
 However, after careful testing and evaluation, we've concluded that integrating Talos in container form within the existing Docker Compose-based Apps system presents a compelling solution.
 This approach enables users to run Kubernetes on TrueNAS SCALE without the added complexity of virtual machines or the maintenance burden of homegrown setups, striking a practical balance between performance, simplicity, and native integration.